 Putonghua (普通话pǔ tōng huà) is a common language for communication among the Han and different ethnic groups.
 It uses Beijing phonetics as the basic sound, northern dialects as the basic dialects, and typical modern vernacular writings as the grammatical norms.

 – Why the northern dialects were selected as the basic dialects of Mandarin?
-Why Beijing phonetics is the basic sound of Mandarin?
+Why is Beijing phonetics the basic sound of Mandarin?
 Should I learn Mandarin in Beijing?

-During most of the time, the ancient political and economic centre of ancient China was in the northern central plains, so the dialects of the northern central plains had become the basis of the common language since long ago.
+During most of the time, the ancient political and economic center of ancient China was in the northern central plains, so the dialects of the northern central plains had become the basis of the common language since long ago.
 Since the 12th century, the Jin, Yuan, Ming, and Qing dynasties had chosen Beijing as the capital city.
-For more than 800 years, Beijing has been the political and cultural centre of China.
+For more than 800 years, Beijing has been the political and cultural center of China.
 In this way, the previous “Official Chinese language” was formed based on Beijing phonetics.
 It had gradually spread to all regions of China and had become a common language used among different dialect areas.

 – What is the Chinese Language?